La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/troci_cadzu.png" caption="le verba cu troci le ka cadzu" definition="The child tries to walk."></pixra>

-The particle **ka** works much like **nu** but it indicates that the noun on the left does or would do the action following **ka**.
-It makes the first noun of the outer verb (**troci** in this case) also the first omitted noun of the embedded verb started by **ka** (**cadzu** in this case) so you don't have to repeat this noun the second time.
+The particle **ka** works much like nu, but it indicates that the noun on the left does or would do the action following **ka**.
+It makes the first noun of the outer verb (**troci** in this case) also the first omitted noun of the embedded verb started by **ka** (**cadzu** in this case), so you don't have to repeat this noun the second time.

 Some verbs require only infinitives in some of their places.
 Definitions of such words mark such places with the term _property_ or **ka**.
-For example,
+For example:

 cinmo
 : x1 feels x2 (ka)

 This means that the infinitive in the second place (x2) is applied to some place (most likely, the first place, x1).
-Cases where infinitive is applied to places other than x2 are rare and are explained for corresponding verbs or in case of verbs invented unofficially can be deduced from common sense.
+Cases where the infinitive is applied to places other than x2 are rare and are explained for corresponding verbs or in the case of verbs invented unofficially, can be deduced from common sense.

 Note that only the first unfilled place of the embedded relation takes the meaning of the outer place: